csci110/csci110.github.io/2_WizardsDuel.md

 - [ ] Inside the collision handler for the `Spell` class, enclose the first two lines in an `if` statement that checks to make sure that the same spell sprites don't destroy each other, like this:

 ```
- // Compare images so Stranger's spells don't destroy each other.
+ // Compare images so same spells don't destroy each other.
  if (this.getImage() !== otherSprite.getImage()) {
       game.removeSprite(this);
       new Fireball(otherSprite);